Zweirat-Stuttgart/Ghostbike/Readme.md

 ### Manual work

-Depending on how perfect you like to have it, you can now open this svg file in any vector editing program, like [InkScape}(https://inkscape.org/).
+Depending on how perfect you like to have it, you can now open this svg file in any vector editing program, like [InkScape](https://inkscape.org/).
 I removed all "double" lines and changed:
 For all districts a greyish, dashed line: `stroke:#cccccc;stroke-width:1;stroke-dasharray:2, 10`
-For the outer border a thiker, white line: `stroke:#ffffff;stroke-width:3`
+For the outer border a slightly thicker, white line: `stroke:#ffffff;stroke-width:3`

 ### Add to index